 Quota refugees’ integration process continues with meetings at the basic services where initial counselling and guidance is provided.
 This means for example registering as Finnish resident, health check-ups, opening a bank account and handling matters with the social security provider.
 Families with small children apply for a place in day care and older children are registered for school.
 The basic service providers with whom the newcomers interact therefore play an important role in supporting the integration process.
 Each meeting between a client/patient and a professional is a possibility to promote integration.

 An integration plan is made at the Employment and Economic Development Office for adults belonging to workforce.
 For adults outside of workforce, such as stay-at-home parents and retirees, an integration plan is made in the municipal services.
 The integration period is usually three years.

 The infographic illustrating quota refugee’s journey to Finland and home municipality is made by Finnish Refugee Council, IOM Finland and Diaconia University of Applied Sciences as part of the Navigator project.
 The project donor is the European Union Asylum Migration and Integration Fund (AMIF).
-You can download the infographic in English, Finnish or Swedish here.
+You can download the infographic in English, Finnish or Swedish on our Publications page.

 Finland has agreed to receive 1050 quota refugees in 2021.
 The decision has been made by the Finnish Parliament.

 - who has had to flee from their home country or country of permanent residence;

 - who cannot stay in the country to which they have fled; and